wighawag/hardhat-deploy/README.md

 4
 ```

-Note, prior to buidler 0.6 the chainId was appended to the folder name (expect for some known network name).
+Note, prior to hardhat 0.6 the chainId was appended to the folder name (expect for some known network name).
 This has changed and upgrading to 0.6 will require you to change the folder name and add the '.chainId' file.

 Each contract file must follow this type (as defined in [src/type-extensions.d.ts](src/type-extensions.d.ts)) :